fubar2/toolfactory-galaxy-server/README.md

 potential private desktop Galaxy appliances.
 These might be integrated with specialised local GPU or other hardware or services that are restricted in some way, in circumstances where the security risks are known and manageable, given benevolent users.

-## Detailed note on remote command execution for Galaxy tools in a private environment.
+## Remote command execution for Galaxy tools in a private environment.

 The Galaxy framework runs tools in a highly constrained and secure way.
 The job runner creates a tool execution environment that is very restricted in terms of resource access, in order to protect the framework, data and database from accidental bugs overwriting critical files or even from malicious damage.